About CCC

 Ron Woodburn, Secretary

-Ron Woodburn was Director of CCC (formerly Capital University Center) from April 2004 until December 2013.
-After retiring as director, he joined the Advisory Board.
 A native of Oklahoma and a lifelong musician, Ron earned a Bachelor of Science in Geography from Oklahoma State University and Master’s in Geography from the University of Alberta.
-He and his wife Glenda have a trio of daughters and seven (soon to be eight) grandchildren.

 CCC_ Tasha Bothun_HeadShot